More about: 10 secret spots of New York

 What is the ghost station like?

 Perhaps this has allowed it to be preserved in such good condition, as well as the original tiles, crystals, chandeliers and stained glass windows that decorate it.
-Many find a certain resemblance with the decoration of Grand Central Station, what do you think?
+Many find a certain resemblance to the decoration of Grand Central Station, what do you think?

 4. Enjoy urban art in High Line Park